BrokenNPC-devs/RR-Alpha/README.md

  2) A .txt file containing any essential information that a designer would need to know prior to reading the script

+ 3) Another .txt file containing any bugs you encounter

  - If you're confuze, take a look at the "Player-Movement" folder

 # UmadBro?